Memphis456/Programming12-Final-Project/README.md

 **FOR THE IMAGE PREDICTION** <br>
-To download the model go to <br>
+To download the model click https://github.com/OlafenwaMoses/ImageAI/releases/download/3.0.0-pretrained/resnet50-19c8e357.pth/ <br>
 The image is 1.jpg <br>

 To use your own images copy and paste it into the folder and name it "1" then delete any other images in the folder.
 You are then free to run the code. <br>

 **FOR THE IMAGE DETECTION** <br>
-To download the model go to https://github.com/OlafenwaMoses/ImageAI/releases/download/3.0.0-pretrained/yolov3.pt/ The initial Starting image is image.jpg <br>
+To download the model click https://github.com/OlafenwaMoses/ImageAI/releases/download/3.0.0-pretrained/yolov3.pt/ The initial Starting image is image.jpg <br>
 The image after the detection is imagenew.jpg <br>